jhgarciawillis/mcsolve/README.md

 # McKinsey Solve Game Helper

-A comprehensive tool to help analyze and solve the McKinsey Solve Game ecosystem challenge.
+A comprehensive tool to help study for the McKinsey Solve Game ecosystem challenge.

 ## Features